American Coal Council

 Over Three Decades of Service to the American Coal Industry

-The American Coal Council (ACC) is proud to have served the coal industry for more than 3 decades!
+The American Coal Council (ACC) is proud to have served the coal industry for many years, and celebrated our 35th anniversary in 2017!

 The American Coal Council (ACC) continues to be dedicated to advancing the development and utilization of coal as an economic, abundant/secure and environmentally sound fuel source.